cBioPortal/cbioportal/docs/docker/README.md

 [Notes for non-Linux systems](notes-for-non-linux.md)

-## Usage instructions ##
+## Usage instructions
-In this example we use [Docker Compose](https://docs.docker.com/compose/) to spin up all the different containers for cBioPortal.
+In this example we use [Docker Compose](https://docs.docker.com/compose/) to spin up all the different required containers/services for cBioPortal.

 ### Quick Start